priemum/Temp-Cahnnels/README.md

 }
 ```

-then you have to edit `ids.json` file like that:
+Then you have to edit `ids.json` file like that:

 ```json
 {